domspad/titanic_challenge/README.md

 ##The data analysis cycle
 =================

 This repository is a practice of the steps one should take when applying any machine learning model to a prediction problem.
 They are taken from Andrew Ng's Coursera Machine Learning course.
+Also, it is a practice in implementing logistic regularized logistic regression, rather than using one say from sci-kit learn.

 ###The Problem